SumiSastri/dev-blogs/docs/computer-code/part4-object-oriented-programming.md

 ```
 Therefore, the first method in runtime will return the BMI of a person, while the second method will print the name of the person and their BMI.

-Because the method has the same name with different signatures, method overloading is an indication of the principle of polymorphism.
+Because the method has the same name with different signatures, method overloading is an indication of the principle of polymorphism, adds Tusa[6].

 Derived from the Greek word meaning many forms - poly (many) and morph (form) - polymorphism in object-oriented programming refers to the ability of methods to adopt several forms, method overloading being one example.

 ## What is inheritance in object-oriented programming?